QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 Exhaustive Solver

-- Enumerates all solutions to QUBO/HUBO formulations on multicore CPUs.
+- Enumerates all solutions to QUBO/HUBO formulations on multicore CPUs and CUDA GPUs.

 - Optimality guaranteed: the global optimum is found and certifiable.